 Some customers who recently ordered our Personal Genome Serviceâ„¢ have had to wait more than the usual four to six weeks after spitting to get their genetic information.
 We know that it can be frustrating to wait when you are curious about what your genome holds, so we would like to apologize and offer an explanation for the delay.

 We know that it can be frustrating to wait when you are curious about what your genome holds, so we would like to apologize and offer an explanation for the delay.
-Because 23andMe is creating an entirely new kind of business in delivering personal genetic information, the regulatory requirements we face are both complicated and uncertain.
-Because of the way these requirements are evolving, we recently changed the laboratory where our customers’ saliva samples are processed.

 Our new contract laboratory is certified as a “high complexity” laboratory under the federal Clinical Laboratories Improvement Act of 1988 (CLIA).
 Though CLIA certification and oversight are appropriate for specific health and disease-related testing, we are complying with these guidelines to be consistent with other types of laboratory testing.